earthinversion/job_status_hpc/README.md

 # Job Status Monitor

 The **Job Status Monitor** is a Python package that monitors job statuses on SLURM-based systems, displaying job details such as runtime, status, and log file sizes using the `Rich` library for console output.
 Additionally, it can store job details in an SQLite database and allows dynamic updates to configuration settings via command-line arguments.
+This is helpful when one is running many jobs together and want to monitor the status of jobs including whether there are any errors or not.

 ## Features